top of page

 Festival Certificates will also be awarded to the winner plus 2nd and 3rd placed competitors in each class (if applicable).

 Only class winners awarded a certificate will be eligible to receive a trophy.
-Only entrants receiving a mark of 85 or over will be eligible to receive a trophy.
 Second and third place certificates will only be awarded to classes with 6 or more participants.

-19. Uncollected certificates, Adjudicator’s Reports and music will only be sent upon application to the Festival Chairman (name and address below).
-A stamped, addressed envelope must accompany the request.
+20. Uncollected certificates, Adjudicator’s Reports and music will only be sent upon application to the Festival Committee, by emailing contact.us@birminghammusicfestival.co.uk.

 contact.us@birminghammusicfestival.co.uk